legenddaniel/covid19-realtime/README.md

 <hr>

-This project is ongoing...
+This project is almost done.
+Bug fixing.

-So far the main structure for PC is done.
-Later on I will mainly work on responsive design and cross-browser adaptation.
-May add new functions.